Chris35Wills/Chris35Wills.github.io/courses/Intro_github/ci.md

 ## Skipping CI for some commits

 Every time anyone now commits, the changes will be tested using Travis.
-Sometimes you many only want to commit a small change, and don't want the test to run.
+Sometimes you may only want to commit a small change, and don't want the test to run.
 If this is the case, ensure that the line `[ci skip]` is included in your commit message.